Parliamentary.ai

 Overview

-The Data Protection and Digital Information Bill aims to reform the UK's data protection laws, making them simpler and more proportionate while maintaining a high level of data protection.
-It also introduces provisions to regulate digital verification services and improve access to customer and business data.
+The Data Protection and Digital Information Bill aims to reform the UK's data protection laws, making them simpler and more proportionate while still protecting individuals' rights.
+It also introduces a framework for digital verification services and provisions for access to customer and business data.

 Description